-Various judiciary offices and personnel occupy the Thurgood Marshall Building under an Interagency Agreement between the AOC and the Administrative Office of the U.S. Courts.
-Payments commenced in 1994 and base rent will not change over the initial 30 years and is set at \$17.2 million annually, which is the amount necessary to retire the debt in August, 2024.
-This certificate is not subject to prepayment or acceleration under any circumstance, pursuant to the language in the certificate agreement.
+Various judiciary offices and personnel occupy the Thurgood Marshall Building under an interagency agreement between the AOC and the Administrative Office of the U.S. Courts.
+Payments commenced in 1994, and base rent did not change over the initial 30 years and was set at \$17.2 million annually, which was the amount necessary to retire the debt in August 2024.
+This certificate was not subject to prepayment or acceleration under any circumstance, pursuant to the language in the certificate agreement.